lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Draft a Drafting Room and obtain the Clock Tower blueprint
 - Draft the Throne Room and investigate the throne for sanctum key shit
 - Draft a Music Room in rank 9
-- Find and use a fourth Vault key

 ### Unanswered Questions